Call SelectQuote

 For information on the other types of Medicare Enrollment Periods, click on the links below:

-Enroll in or switch between integrated Dual Eligible Special Needs plans (D-SNPs) that align with Medicaid-managed care organizations.
+Enroll in or switch between integrated Dual-Eligible Special Needs plans (D-SNPs) aligned with Medicaid-managed care organizations

-What is the 8-month SEP for Medicare Part B?
+What is the eight-month SEP for Medicare Part B?

-Who qualifies for Medicare Special Needs plans (SNP)?
+Who qualifies for Medicare Special Needs plans (SNPs)?

-A Medicare Special Needs Plan (SNP) is designed to provide more focused care for individuals with certain chronic conditions, disabilities, or other special health needs.
-You qualify for a SNP if:
+A Medicare Special Needs plan (SNP) is designed to provide more focused care for individuals with specific health or financial needs.
+You may qualify if:

-You have Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance).
+You have Medicare Part A and Part B

-You meet the eligibility requirements for one of the three types of SNPs:
+You meet eligibility for one of the three SNP types: Dual-Eligible (D-SNP), Chronic Condition (C-SNP), or Institutional (I-SNP)

-SelectQuote is here to help you understand Medicare Special Enrollment Periods and the available Medicare Advantage plans in your area.
-We can walk you step-by-step through the process and help you find the option that’s right for your needs.
-There’s no obligation to enroll.
+SelectQuote is here to help you understand Medicare Special Enrollment Periods and the available Medicare plans in your area.
+We can walk you through the process step by step and help you find the option that’s right for your needs.
+The process is free, and there is no obligation to enroll.

 Work with one of our licensed insurance agents to get answers to your Medicare questions, unbiased comparisons of coverage and resources to simplify the entire process.
 Call 1-833-574-3011 (TTY: 1-877-486-2048) to get started.